CreateAndFake/CreateAndFake/README.md

 ## Installation

 Use a NuGet package reference inside your project with the name "[CreateAndFake](https://www.nuget.org/packages/CreateAndFake)."
-Alternatively, binaries can be pulled from the build server linked above under artifacts or compiled manually.
+Alternatively, binaries can be pulled from the build server linked above under artifacts or compiled manually from the build folder.

 ## Documentation